 Application Guides

-• Revitalization Grant - To provide financial incentive to help offset the increased property taxes that result from the rehabilitation of downtown residential and commercial properties.
+To provide a financial incentive to help offset the increased property taxes that result from rehabilitating, redeveloping or developing buildings and properties.

 Application Guides:

-• Rehabilitation Grant - To provide a financial incentive in the form of a freeze of property taxes for up to 5 years to help offset the costs of remediation and to provide financial incentive in the form of an annual grant for up to 10 years after Tax Assistance Program ends to offset the costs of remediation and redevelopment.
+To provide a financial incentive in the form of a freeze of property taxes for up to 5 years to help offset the costs of remediation and to provide a financial incentive in the form of an annual grant for up to 10 years after the Tax Assistance Program ends to offset the costs of remediation and redevelopment.

 Niagara Gateway Economic Zone Community Improvement Plan